top of page

 Day 6: Papallacta and Guango

-After the previous days combing the highland grasses of the Andes, this will be very different, as we walk forest trails, search for animals by canoe, view from canopy towers, and spotlight at night in the lowland tropical rainforest of the Amazon.
-Mammals are best represented here than anywhere else in Ecuador, with a jaw-dropping selection of primates possible; White-bellied Spider Monkey, Golden-mantled Tamarin, Red Titi Monkey, Napo Saki, Spix’s Night Monkey, and Venezuelan Red Howler Monkey, and Pygmy Marmoset all possible!
+After the previous days of combing the highland grasses and elfin and cloud forests of the Andes, this will be very different, as we walk forest trails, search for animals by canoe, view from canopy towers, and spotlight at night in the lowland tropical rainforest of the Amazon.
+Mammals are best represented here than anywhere else in Ecuador, with a jaw-dropping selection of primates possible; White-bellied Spider Monkey, Marañon White-fronted Capuchin, Ecuadorian Squirrel Monkey, Golden-mantled Tamarin, White-tailed Titi Monkey, Napo Saki, Spix’s Night Monkey, and Colombian Red Howler Monkey all possible!
 Giant Otters are also a real possibility in this area too.
-A canopy tower gives access to canopy bird species, like parrots, including macaws, toucans, trogons, tanagers, and cotingas.
-Some of the most interesting birds in the area include Hoatzins that lurk by the lakesides, Sungrebe along the forested waterways, and Agami Heron that frequents the shady edges of narrow rivers and creeks, where all 5 American kingfishers can also be found.
-There is also a bewildering variety of puffbirds, antbirds, woodcreepers, trogons, manakins, and flycatchers on offer.
-As well as these species, nocturnal birds like Great Potoo and Crested Owl are often available at day roosts, and we can experience some great creatures on nightwalks, along with the dazzling red, blue, yellow and black Wikiri Poison Frog by day.
+Canopy towers may provide us with a chance of seeing either of the area’s two sloth species: Brown-throated Three-toed Sloth and Linnaeus’s Two-toed Sloth.
+Some of the more interesting birds in the area include Hoatzins and Black-capped Donacobius that lurk by the lakesides, Zigzag Herons along the forested waterways, and 5 of the 6 New World kingfishers inhabit the area.
+The dazzling red, blue, yellow and black Ecuador Poison Frog is active by day while White-lined Leaf Frog calls at night.
+Our night hikes will attempt to track down as many mammals and herps as possible in the area, as we stop along the way to enjoy any nocturnal birds.
+A local night roost may present us with a view of the large Greater Spear-nosed Bat, and by day we may see bats like Seba’s Short-tailed, Common Fringe-lipped, and/or Silky Short-tailed Bats on another secret roost.

-On this day we will swap one Amazon lodge for another, this one located nearer the main Napo River, a major tributary of the mighty Amazon itself.
-Our transfer between the lodge will allow us to visit the famous parrot lick in Yasuni National Park, where hundreds of parrots gather daily to get their daily mineral intake.
-This sometimes includes Scarlet Macaws, alongside Orange-cheeked Parrot and Cobalt-winged Parakeet.
+On this day we will swap one Amazon lodge for another, this one located closer to the main Napo River, a major tributary of the mighty Amazon itself.
+We will attempt to find any primates we have not seen yet before meeting up with the transfer for our next lodge.
 Three nights will be spent at Sani Lodge.

-On one/both of these days we will make a special visit to a secluded blackwater lake, where Pink River Dolphins are often found swimming within the glassy waters.
-We will take a boxed lunch with us allowing us to be flexible with the afternoon plan; we can peruse for mammals from forest-lined creeks, drop in on river islands for a special selection of birds, like Oriole Blackbirds, or seek out Pygmy Marmosets around the lodge!
+On one/both of these days we will make a special visit to a secluded blackwater lake, where Pink River Dolphins can be found swimming within the murky waters.
+We will take a boxed lunch with us allowing us to be flexible with the afternoon plan; we can peruse for mammals like Black-mantled Tamarins from forest-lined creeks or seek out Western Pygmy Marmosets around the lodge!
 Both nights will be spent in the Amazon, at Sani Lodge.

-In the morning we shall regrettably leave the Amazon behind, returning to Quito by air, following a boat trip back to the city of Coca.
+In the morning, we shall regrettably leave the Amazon behind, returning to Quito by air, following a boat trip back to the city of Coca.
+Our final night will be spent in Quito reminiscing about the great wildlife experience we just lived.

 Departures can be taken out anytime during this day or late night the evening before, as that is when many flights depart.